The Holy Quran and Hadith, myths and misunderstandings - Azgar Nuhman

 Man’s duty on earth is to serve another man consciously and righteously.
 Not to selfishly

-believe and worship a God and be insincere to man
+believe, worship and repent to God a God and be insincere to his fellowmen

 because God is within you closer to you than your jugular vein – Quran 50.16